-Whether it’s checking email, office tools like word processing, customer relationship management, or project coordination, the Software as a Service model enjoys increasingly wide adoption in both enterprise and personal computing.
-While some applications have migrated to SaaS (like Microsoft Outlook), still others (such as Salesforce) have been cloud-based since their inception.
+Whether it’s for checking emails, office tools like word processing, customer relationship management or project coordination, the SaaS model enjoys increasingly wide adoption in both enterprise and personal computing.
+While some applications have migrated to SaaS (like Microsoft Outlook), others (such as Salesforce) have been cloud-based since their inception.

 What are the advantages of SaaS?

-While there are many significant advantages to the SaaS model, some of the biggest benefits are compatability, efficiency, and cost.
+While there are many significant advantages to the SaaS model, some of the biggest benefits are compatibility, efficiency and cost.

-Compatability is likely one of the most crucial advantages to running SaaS applications.
+Compatibility is likely one of the most crucial advantages to running SaaS applications.
 With literally thousands of hardware configurations in use today, they all share the ability to run a standard browser like Google Chrome.
-This eliminates the need for developers to ensure compatability with every individual chipset or operating system version.
+This eliminates the need for developers to ensure compatibility with each individual chipset or operating system version.

 This same advantage saves both developers and IT professionals a significant amount of time and money.
 With application updates done seamlessly on the server side, there is literally nothing for a business or institution to update.
 As long as the user is using a compatible environment, the software will run as expected.
 This also saves the time and expense of maintaining local copies or purchasing updates.